verbb/formie/docs/theming/theme-config.md

 }) }}
 ```

 Here, we're targeting all Recipients fields, and the `field` theme tag.
-We're applyin a `hidden-field` class on this tag, but you'll also notice the Twig code surrounded by `"` - `{{ field.getIsHidden() ? 'is-hidden' : false }}`.
+We're applying a `hidden-field` class on this tag, but you'll also notice the Twig code surrounded by `"` - `{{ field.getIsHidden() ? 'is-hidden' : false }}`.
 When you provide a Twig template as a string, Formie will evaluate that Twig code in the context of the current field.

 You'll notice we're calling `field.getIsHidden()` which is a [Field](docs:developers/field) method.
 You could call **any** property or method on this field if your template.
 We're then using a ternary operator to return `is-hidden` if the `getIsHidden()` function returns true, or `false` if not.